Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

 \myparagraph{Preprocessing.} We rescale the input images in~$\set X = [-1, 1]^d$, with $d = 224 \times 224 \times 3$, to match the input size of the considered models.
 This requires padding input images with zeros if they are smaller in size, and replicating the image content on each color channel for single-channel grayscale images (like in the case of MNIST and Chinese digits).

-\myparagraph{Classifiers.} We consider three different neural-network architectures: the CWNet network proposed in~\cite{carlini17-sp} (Table~\ref{tab:small-dnn-architecture}); and the pretrained \imagenet models AlexNet~\cite{alex12-nips} and EfficientNet~\cite{tan19-pmlr}.
+\myparagraph{Classifiers.} We consider three different neural-network architectures: the CWNet network proposed in~\cite{carlini17-sp} (Table~\ref{tab:small-dnn-architecture}); and the pretrained \mynewcomment{(and thus trained on the full training dataset)} \imagenet models AlexNet~\cite{alex12-nips} and EfficientNet~\cite{tan19-pmlr}.
 All the considered models have input size $d = 224 \times 224 \times 3$, and apply z-score batch normalization before processing the input samples.
 CWNet is only trained using MNIST and HCL2000 as the source-domain data.
 AlexNet and EfficientNet are instead used with \imagenet, MNIST and HCL2000 as source-domain datasets.
 For AlexNet and EfficientNet, we also consider a setting in which their weights are set to random values, which amounts to considering their \textit{untrained} versions as done in~\cite{elsayed19-ICLR}.
 When training the considered models on MNIST and HCL2000, we run stochastic gradient descent for $10$ epochs, with step size, momentum, and batch size respectively equal to $0.001$, $0.9$, and $10$.
+For the step size, the number of epochs, and batch size, we chose the values that lead to a higher accuracy on a validation dataset of 1000 samples sampled from the training dataset belonging to the source domain.